Franck Rivollier

-Franck Rivollier (born 20 April 2001) is a French professional footballer who plays as a Forward.
+Franck Rivollier (born 20 April 2001) is a French professional footballer who plays as a Forward for Israeli club Maccabi Petah Tikva.

 Career

 On 5 August 2021 Rivollier loaned for Championnat National club Stade Briochin.
 On 17 August 2019 made his debut to the 1-1 draw against GSI Pontivy.
 On 1 September 2022, he signed for Belgian Division 3 club Olympic Charleroi.
 On 17 July 2023, he signed for Liga Leumit club Hapoel Afula.
 For Afula scored 11 goals in 34 appearances.
 On 19 July 2025 returned to Liga Leumit and signed for Hapoel Petah Tikva.